 We have all used these methods of decision making, but the most common advice I hear is “putting out a fleece.”
 Is this good decision making?
 Let us examine scripture to find out why this is NOT good decision making.

 In Judges 6:36-39 Gideon needs to make a decision.
 He has good motives: he wants to obey God and defeat all the “–ite” people that have come against Israel (verse 33).
 He desires to obey God, but is reluctant to make the decision.
 In the method he uses, he asks God to perform a miracle, yet once he has that miracle, he is still not sure, so he asks God to perform another miracle!

 Putting out fleeces for God, no matter how good our motives are, only leads to uncertainty!
 When we are stepping out in faith like Gideon was and there is a lot at stake; we want facts!
-But unlike Gideon, who did not have access to scripture and thus delayed obeying God, we have the full, complete, revealed word of God and the Spirit resides in us.
+But unlike Gideon, who did not have access to scripture or the Holy Spirit and thus delayed obeying God, we have the full, complete, revealed word of God and the Spirit resides in us.
 When we need to know the facts in order to make a decision, we don’t need to ask for signs; we simply study the Bible, the words of God, our source of truth and talk to God with the help of the Holy Spirit.

 2 Tim 3:16-17 reminds us that: “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”

 In scripture, we find all the directions we need for wise decision making, but we are often not prepared to be active in our decision making and so demand signs from God so that we don’t have to do the hard work of seeking out His word, meditating and understanding His heart.
 Our experiments in signs and miracles are often inconclusive and therefore fail to make us confident about our choices.

 We let “fleeces” become a substitute for God’s wisdom instead of reading and praying over scripture.